svilupp/AIHelpMe.jl/README.md

 AIHelpMe harnesses the power of Julia's extensive documentation and advanced AI models to provide tailored coding guidance.
 By integrating with PromptingTools.jl, it offers a unique, AI-assisted approach to answering your coding queries directly in Julia's environment.

+> [!CAUTION]
-Note: This is only a proof-of-concept.
+> This is only a proof-of-concept.
 If there is enough interest, we will fine-tune the RAG pipeline for better performance.

 ## Features